Kids Guitar Lesson 1: Lesson Plan

 Step 2: Show the child how to play the G Chord

-Even though one finger (the third or "ring" finger of the left hand) is used for both shapes it really does matter which finger is used as when the "full" versions of the chords are covered during the course of the next few lessons the student will only be tasked with adding fingers to the shape that he or she already knows
+It really does matter which finger is used as when the "full" versions of the chords are covered during the course of the next few lessons the student will only be tasked with adding fingers to the shapes that he or she already knows rather than learning a whole new chord

 Step 3: Show your student how to form the Em chord